CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 ## 2. Docker Setup

-We'll set up MySQL in Docker.
-You can do this in two ways:

-- **Option A (Recommended): Docker Compose** - Easiest and most consistent across the team.
+Well set up MySQL in Docker using **Docker Compose**, which provides and automated and consistent setup across the entire team.
-- **Option B: Manual Run Command** - Enter everything yourself.

 ### 2.1 Docker Overview